vignesh-1809/Visual-Feature-Detection-System-for-Counterfeit-Indian-Currency-Notes/README.md

   * *Real Notes*: Achieved 79% accuracy based on testing of ₹500 and ₹2000 notes.
   * *Fake Notes*: Achieved 83% accuracy based on testing of counterfeit notes of the same denominations.
-* **Performance**: Processes each note in approximately 5 seconds when only final results are displayed, making it a quick and efficient solution for counterfeit detection.([GitHub][1])
+* **Performance**: Processes each note in approximately 5 seconds when only final results are displayed, making it a quick and efficient solution for counterfeit detection.

 ### Technologies and Libraries Used